insqu/sc/README.md

 npx hardhat node
 ```
 Hardhat should output a list of 20 accounts, each with their account number, 10,000 ETH and their corresponding private key
-> **Note: these are defualt values, do not use these accounts and their private keys for anything other than this demonstration**
+> **Note: these are default values, do not use these accounts and their private keys for anything other than this demonstration**
 We will leave this terminal window open for now, as it is running a simulated Hardhat blockchain for our development purposes

 Now lets deploy our Hardhat created `Greeter.sol` contract onto this chain for fun!\